Razzmatazzz/RemnantSaveGuardian/README.md

 ## Potential improvements

-This is a list of things that are possible to add with the new engine, but which requrie some additiona work
+This is a list of things that are possible to add with the new engine, but which requrie some additional work

 - See items offered in Cass shop
 - Track objectives progression, e.g. kill x bosses